Levante ends Atlético's 11-game unbeaten streak in league - WHIZ News

-MADRID (AP) — Atlético Madrid lost 2-0 at home to Levante in the Spanish league on Saturday, ending its 11-match unbeaten streak and giving Real Madrid and Barcelona a chance to cut into its lead at the top.
+MADRID (AP) — Atlético Madrid stumbled in the Spanish league, losing 2-0 at home to Levante to end its 11-match unbeaten streak and give Real Madrid and Barcelona a chance to cut into its lead at the top.

 José Luis Morales scored in the 30th minute and Jorge de Frutos added another goal in stoppage time at the Wanda Metropolitano Stadium, handing Atlético its first league loss since December — and first at home in more than a year.
 Diego Simeone’s team has won only one of its last four league matches.